 Many women request non-hormonal treatments for menopausal symptoms.
 This information sheet addresses the evidence concerning safety and efficacy of currently available non-hormonal treatments for menopausal symptoms.
 These treatments are largely prescribed “off-label” Off-label means use outside the specific purpose for which the drug was approved by Australia’s medicines regulator, the Therapeutic Goods Administration.
 Doctors prescribing off-label have a responsibility to be well-informed about the product and base its use on scientific evidence.
 Most non-hormonal treatments only treat hot flushes and night sweats.
 There are also non-hormonal treatments for vaginal dryness.
-(Please refer to AMS information sheets Genito-urinary syndrome of menopause Vaginal health after breast cancer: A guide for patients).
+(Please refer to AMS information sheets Vulvovaginal symptoms after menopause Vaginal health after breast cancer: A guide for patients).

 Hot Flushes and Night Sweats (Vasomotor Symptoms)

 A hot flush is a sensation of heat involving the whole body and may be associated with redness and sweating.
 Night sweats are episodes of profuse sweating at night, either alone or just after a hot flush.
 These symptoms range in severity from minor irritation to a major disruption in quality of life.